 (d) Mounted Officers are permitted to wear black leather Field Boots of Army pattern on occasions when ankle boots and leggings are ordered to be worn.
 They are not to be worn in full dress.

-(e) Mounted Officers performing mounted duties in full dress will wear black leather butcher boots.
+(e) Mounted Officers performing mounted duties in full dress will wear Wellington boots and box spurs.

 14. Leggings.

 Mounted Officers.-Black grained leather Infantry Officers pattern.

 Other Officers.-Khaki puttees.